LuchaComics/comicscantina-django/README.md

-# py-ecantina
+# comicscantina-django
 ## Description
 A web-platform for distrubting online comic books.

 ## Features
 * View all comics from Grand Comics Database
 * Physical comic book inventory tracking system
 * Print and track sales with QR codes
 * Integrates with point of sales devices